 The seats are configured so that you can face each other and others where you share a small cabin.
-There usually is a dining car where you can grab a bite to eat and drink, which is actually really nice.
+There usually is a dining car where you can grab a bite to eat and drink, which is nice.

 10- You get to bond as a couple and as a family

 Like most people, I wanted our family to take a vacation, bond, and get away from the stresses and rituals of daily routine and see one another in a different light.
 One where I’m not stressing out over homework, dishes and life in general.
 One where the kids didn’t have us, parents, nagging them to clean their rooms and take care of chores.
 One where my husband Blake and I could just be ourselves and enjoy each other’s company and talk about frivolous things like books and life.

 According to a survey conducted by Kelton Global, which asked 1,000 parents with kids age 5-17, 97 percent of parents say that their children have gotten to know new things about them while taking family trips.
 Families tend to be more excited, silly and affectionate while on vacation.

-Thanks to the seating configuration on trains, we were able to find some semblance of privacy on most of the trains we travelled on.
+Thanks to the seating configuration on trains, we could find some semblance of privacy on most of the trains we travelled on.

 The seating was comfortable, and we had plenty of time to relax and bond.
 It was the push we needed because if given a choice, many of us are just so busy with our daily lives that we never take the time to bond and be present for those closest to us.

 And I was right.